competitiveblood/Rock-paper-scissors/PREREQUISITES.md

 size of the window by sing the function geometry(). geometry is the function which is used to select the length and breadth of your window.

+title() is the function used to name your window.